 Magnolia Hills Nursing Home sat on ten well-manicured acres of rolling Texas hills.
 Most of it was cultivated into parkland, with vast stretches of mowed lawns dotted here and there with towering live oaks that provided a much-needed bit of shade.
 Quaint, split-rail fences separated one area from the next.
-Paths wound lazily throughout the grounds, and the staff regularly encouraged their residents to get out and get some exercise on the days when we didn’t have black flag warnings, and the threat of heatstroke wasn’t high.
+Paths wound lazily throughout the grounds, and the staff regularly encouraged their residents to get out and get some exercise on the days we didn’t have black flag warnings.

 I pulled into the parking lot of the nursing home and turned the car off.
 The building itself was less inspiring than its surroundings.
 It was only three stories tall, and instead of being built to impress, it was made to withstand the tornadoes that ripped through here every spring.

-A few minutes later, the thunder of a revving motorcycle reached my ears.
-I looked over just as Jakob pulled into the space beside me.
+At 12:30 on the dot, the thunder of a revving motorcycle reached my ears.
+I looked over just as Jakob pulled into the parking space beside me.
+I should have known he’d be punctual.
 He cut his engine and stood from the bike, pulling off his helmet.
-Dressed in his King leathers, he looked unapproachable and dangerous again.
+Dressed in his King leathers, he looked as unapproachable and dangerous as he had in the bar last night.

 Maybe this was a mistake.

 He left his helmet on the bike seat, knowing no one would be stupid enough to steal it, and ambled over to my door.
-His sunglasses hid his eyes from me, and I had no idea if his gaze was still as warm as it had been this morning, or if it had hardened back to ice again.
+His sunglasses hid his eyes from me, and I had no idea if his gaze was still as warm as it had been this morning or if it had frosted over again.

 “You gonna sit in there all day, or are we doing this?” he asked, voice muffled through the glass.